g-plane/eslint-playground/README.md

 ## Credits

-The main CSS of this web application is from [mysticatea/vue-eslint-demo](https://github.com/mysticatea/vue-eslint-demo).
+The main layout of this web application is from [mysticatea/vue-eslint-demo](https://github.com/mysticatea/vue-eslint-demo).

 ## License